Skip to main content

 Maintenance

-Keep your module free of dust and debris by performing periodic cleaning.
-Spots may be cleaned from the frontpanel with a microfiber cloth and isopropyl alcohol or other electronics cleaner.
+Keep the module free of dust and debris by performing periodic cleaning.
+Spots may be cleaned from the front panel with a microfiber cloth and isopropyl alcohol or other electronics cleaner.

 Hardware Revisions